-Retail establishments have a reduced occupancy of 30% of the total occupancy limits established by the State Fire Marshal or local fire marshal for licensed retail store businesses.
 Gatherings at a retail setting may not exceed 50%, or 25 people, whichever is higher.
 People must wear a mask indoors at all times unless fully vaccinated.
 Many retailers across the region now offer online shopping, in addition to in-store shopping.
 View a list of area retail businesses

 PARKS, PLAYGROUNDS AND SKATEPARKS

-Outdoor parks and recreational facilities, including playgrounds, skateparks, disc golf, tennis courts can reopen immediately with certain protections.
+Outdoor parks and recreational facilities, including playgrounds, skateparks, disc golf, tennis courts are open.
 Please be aware of signage posted indicating restrictions and how to safely navigate these spaces.
 View a list of area parks

 Golf courses are open in Washtenaw County.
 Golf carts are available with safety protocols put in place, to facilitate physical distancing and limit the potential of shared touch points.
 View a list of area golf courses

 BEAUTY SALONS, BARBERSHOPS AND SPAS

-Personal services, such as hair and nail salons, tanning, massage, tattoo parlors and spas are allowed to reopen.
-Customers can expect to fill out a health screening, do a temperature check and get their contact information for contact tracing purposes.
+Personal services, such as hair and nail salons, tanning, massage, tattoo parlors and spas are open.
+Customers can expect to fill out a health screening and get their contact information for contact tracing purposes.
 People must wear a mask indoors at all times unless fully vaccinated.
-Gatherings to receive personal care services, including hair, nail, tanning, massage, spa, tattoo, body art, and piercing services are permitted by appointment.
-Masks must be worn at all times except if a customer is receiving a medical or personal care service for which the removal of the face mask is necessary.
+Gatherings to receive personal care services, including hair, nail, tanning, massage, spa, tattoo, body art, and piercing services are permitted.

 Many events have been cancelled or postponed as a result of this evolving coronavirus situation.
 Some events have moved to a virtual format.
 Please confirm the status before attending an event.
 View our events calendar